How to Stay Safe as a Pedestrian

 - When you cross in front of a car, try to make eye contact so that you can be sure they are going to stop.

 Unfortunately, accidents can occur regardless of how careful you are.
-If you or a family member are injured by a careless driver while walking or jogging, contact the Maryland pedestrian accident attorneys at Hartel, DeSantis and Howie, LLP for a free consultation.
+If you or a family member are injured by a careless driver while walking or jogging, contact the Maryland pedestrian accident attorneys at Hartel, DeSantis and Howie, LLP for a free consultation for personal injury cases.

 By Michael A. DeSantis | Published August 2, 2014